trivago/gollum/docs/src/gen/formatter/processtsv.rst

 Parameters
 ----------

-**ProcessTSVDataFormatter**
-  ProcessTSVDataFormatter formatter that will be applied before ProcessTSVDirectives are processed.

-**ProcessTSVDirectives**
+**Directives**
-  ProcessTSVDirectives defines the action to be applied to the tsv payload.
+  Directives defines the action to be applied to the tsv payload.
   Directives are processed in order of appearance.
   The directives have to be given in the form of key:operation:parameters, where operation can be one of the following.
    * `replace:<old>:<new>` replace a given string in the value with a new one.